 Comprehensive Overview

 On a calculator, you can't directly input zero into the denominator, as this results in a division-by-zero error.
-However, you can input very small numbers.
+Even so, you can input very small numbers.
 The smaller the number you input, the larger the result you get.
 This leads us to an important understanding: we are not actually creating infinity, but rather demonstrating a trend where the result grows without bound.

 Trends and Latest Developments